fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 method to add documents to your library.

-Zotero Connector is the extension you have installed in your browser.
-This extension detects the bibliographic references available on the web pages you visit.
+Zotero Connector is the plugin you have installed in your browser.
+This plugin detects the bibliographic references available on the web pages you visit.

 Open Zotero and click on the _Save to Zotero_ button in your browser to save the bibliographic reference as an item in your Zotero library.
 Zotero will also try to save the full-text PDF file as an attachment at the same time.